Towards Imperceptible Watermarking Via Environment Illumination for Consumer Cameras: Experimental Results

 Additionally, zoomed-in areas reveal that while compression and differential representation vary between cameras, all successfully recovered the signal.
 Notably, on the Pixel 8, not all pixels exhibited positive fluctuations, yet the overall average variation across the frame remained positive, enabling correct signal recovery.

-{\bf Method Robustness in Diverse Environments} Since practical applications involve diverse lighting conditions and scene compositions, additional tests were conducted to evaluate the proposed method's robustness.
+{\bf Method Robustness in Diverse Environments.} Since practical applications involve diverse lighting conditions and scene compositions, additional tests were conducted to evaluate the proposed method's robustness.

 First, we used two smartphones to capture 128 bits of data in each of ten scenes to assess accuracy across different scenes.
 Examples of these scenes are shown in Fig.~\ref{fig:multi_scenes}.
-This experiment evaluated the impact of scene diversity on communication accuracy and explored the range of environments where the proposed method could be effectively applied.
+This experiment evaluated the impact of scene diversity on detection accuracy and explored the range of environments where the proposed method could be effectively applied.

-Additionally, to test robustness against variations in lighting conditions and camera angles, we adjusted the distance between the light source and the object to 88.9 cm, 76.2 cm, and 63.5 cm, positioning the smartphones at ten different angles for each distance.
+Additionally, to test robustness against variations in lighting conditions and camera angles, we adjusted the distance between the light source and the object to 88.9, 76.2, and 63.5\,cm (=35, 30, and 25\,in), positioning the smartphones at ten viewing angles for each distance.
 In each configuration, 128 bits of data were transmitted, allowing us to assess the impact of lighting and camera angles on communication accuracy.

 No bit errors were observed under any tested conditions, indicating stable communication performance across diverse scenes and lighting setups.